fbpx

 Colleges That Accept Superscoring or Score Choice

 Most colleges have clearly defined policies regarding Superscoring and Score Choice.
-While some schools encourage students to submit all scores for a more holistic evaluation, others allow applicants to choose the test dates that best showcase their abilities.
+While some other colleges encourage students to submit all scores for a more holistic evaluation, others allow applicants to choose the test dates that best showcase their abilities.
 Here are some examples:

 Colleges That Superscore SATs: